ia-eknorr/project-template/scripts/README.md

 ### `download-gateway-backups.sh`

 This script is the primary way that gateway backups are taken in this stack.
-The script runs `docker compose ps` to search for ignition services, runs a `docker exec` against each running ignition gateway in the compose stack, and takes a gateway backup.
+The script runs `docker compose ps` to search for ignition services, runs a `docker exec` against each running Ignition Gateway in the compose stack, and takes a gateway backup.
 Then, it unzips the gwbk, deletes the `projects` directory, re-zips the backup, and moves the backup into the `gw-init` directory.
 This is all an automatic process - to use this script, run the following:

 ```bash
 scripts/download-gateway-backups.sh